 cottonseed hulls on soil begin to break down.
 If needed, they are easily

-They are inexpensive; however, they are often packaged in 50 lb. bales.
-Find some bonsai friends who share your enthusiasm for experimenting!
+They are inexpensive, however they are usually packaged in 50 lb. bales.
+You may want to find some bonsai friends who share you enthusiasm for experimenting!

 is my free monthly newsletter.
 Subscribe to get current tips, ideas and photos that may not appear on this site.